WMeldon/node-rsync/README.md

 Get or set the debug flag.
 This is only used internally and must be a Boolean to set or unset.

+### cwd(path)

+Get or set the current working directory where the command will be executed.

 ## static methods

 ### build